Does an Avvo profile have benefit for an SEO campaign?

-I wrote recently about how, according to the rater guidelines, law firm websites are held to a higher standard online as Your Money Your Life pages.
+According to Google’s quality rater guidelines, law firm websites are held to a higher standard online as Your Money Your Life pages.
 The rater guidelines tell us what Google views as quality, and for Google, quality is all about trust.
 Google wants to advance subject matter experts to the top of the search results.

 In evaluating quality, Google looks beyond just the website, it asks raters to conduct research on a website or businesses’ reputation.
-Google wants to know who is behind website content, whether they know what they’re talking about, and whether their community has recognized them for their expertise.
+Google wants to know who is behind website content, whether they know what they’re talking about, and whether they have achieved professional recognition.

 They guide raters on the research process as follows: